thriveweb/see-civil/content/see-group/how-we-operate.md

       SEE Civil in particular, has vast experience working successfully on environmentally sensitive projects including works within Endangered Ecological Communities.
-We’ve received praise from clients and government agencies alike for our commitment to environmental standards.
+We’ve received praise from clients and government agencies alike for our commitment to environmental standards and won the 2017 CCF Earth Awards for our unrivalled environmental management initiatives.

       SEE Group is committed to positive environmental outcomes of any projects